nicholasproietti/LGM/README.md

 Earth-like? etc.).

 ### Main Codes
-`LC_FFT_CNN` is the file in which we are trying to remove dominant frequencies from the LC and train it using a convolutional neural network
+`MLP_Filtered_LC` is the file in which we remove dominant frequencies from the LC and train it using a Multi-layer Perceptron

 `XGB_Kepler` is the file in which we have used an XGB Regressor to train using KOI parameters to predict exoplanet radius